humanmade/Cavalcade/README.md

-The runner will remain in the foreground by itself; use your normal system daemonisation tools or `nohup` with `&` to run it in the foreground.
+The runner will remain in the foreground by itself; use your normal system daemonisation tools, or `nohup` with `&` to run it in the foreground.
 We recommend:

 ```
-nohup bin/cavalcade | tee /var/log/cavalcade.log &
+nohup bin/cavalcade > /var/log/cavalcade.log &
 ```

 (Cavalcade outputs all relevant logging information to stdout, and only sends